 You can get some relief if you drink lots of fluids and gargle with salt water.
 Mix up a batch by combining a cup of warm water and a teaspoon of salt.

-Acetaminophen or medicated lozenges and gargles can also temporarily soothe your sore throat.
+Acetaminophen or medicated lozenges, sprays, and gargles can also temporarily soothe your sore throat.
 Look for ingredients that contain methol, aloe, or honey which help reduce inflamed irritated upper airways (nose and throat).
 But see your doctor if you have a fever, a lot of pain, or you find it hard to swallow.
 You may have strep throat and need antibiotics.
 Also, look for over the counter products that contain a very low dose of aspirin.
 When it is applied to inflamed tissues caused by an upper respiratory infection it helps reduce the symptoms of sore throat.

 For in-depth information, see Is Your Sore Throat a Cold, Strep Throat, or Tonsillitis?